aridjayarecipes/cutesrecipes.web.app/content/post/2441-how-to-make-super-quick-homemade-whole-wheat-honey-zuccini-bread-with-huckleberries-or-bananas.md

 1. Take  (Optional) 1 cup of nuts

 Grease and flour two bread pans.
 This is an old family recipe that I have adjusted to be able to be made with whole wheat flour and honey.
 I have a few complaints about zucchini bread and I bet you cannot wait to hear them.
-I bet you were thinking &#34;I was hoping to hear more complaining today than I usually do.&#34; I&#39;ve never understood why zucchini bread doesn&#39;t have more zucchini in it.
+I bet you were thinking "I was hoping to hear more complaining today than I usually do."
+I&#39;ve never understood why zucchini bread doesn&#39;t have more zucchini in it.

 <!--inarticleads2-->